AarushR1205/Amazon-Clone/README.md

 # Amazon-Clone
- project of amazon.com website clone
+ Project of Amazon global website (amazon.com) clone using HTML and CSS